Idearium/full-stack-developer/README.md

 You’ll be reporting directly to our Lead Architect (Scott) and Director (Alice) to schedule and plan upcoming projects.

 ## Skills

 - Front-end technologies such as HTML5, JavaScript, CSS.
 An interest in standards driven development and frameworks such as Vue.js, React, Redux, AngularJS, Bootstrap and jQuery.
 - Responsive design development to simultaneously target desktop and mobile devices.
-- Back-end technologies such as Node.js, MySQL, MongoDB and Redis.
+- Back-end technologies such as Node.js, MySQL, MongoDB, Redis and RabbitMQ.
 - Ability to manage and deliver work through Git and GitHub pull requests.
 - Understand the concepts of and apply test driven development.
 - Ability to work and deliver within an Agile framework.